 To carry out various responsibilities, the faculty is organized into committees under the general supervision of the Faculty Council.
 The Faculty Council, Advisory Council, and the Academic Planning Committee (APC) are the key committees along with the Sub-Committee on Finance (SCOF) which is a sub-committee of the Faculty Council.
-Members of SCOF, along with the Faculty Council President (ex-officio) serve on the Budget Advisory Council in Council Planning Committee, faculty membership on regular faculty council shall maintain a full list of faculty council in consultation with the Dean of the College.
-The Faculty Council shall maintain a full list of faculty committees and their members, distribute it annually at the first faculty meeting, and post it online.
-Additionally, the Faculty Council annually establishes a panel of faculty Council President to provide members for the Faculty Hearing Boards, Sexual Misconduct Hearings, and the Judicial Hearing Panels.
-A random list of faculty is created by ITS and given to the Faculty Council President to provide members for the Faculty Hearing Boards, the Student Conduct Hearing Boards are faculty volunteers who agree to be trained in issues of sexual misconduct.
+Members of SCOF, along with the Faculty Council President (ex-officio) serve on the Budget and Strategic Advisory Committee.
+With the exception of the Advisory Council, the Faculty Council, and the elected members of the Academic Planning Committee, faculty membership on regular faculty committees is appointed by the Faculty Council in consultation with the Dean of the College.
+The Faculty Council shall maintain a full list of faculty council annually establishes a panel of faculty members available for assignment to Faculty Hearing Boards, Sexual Misconduct Hearing Boards, Student Conduct Hearings, and the Judicial Hearing Panels.
+A random list of faculty is created by ITS and given to the Faculty Council President to provide members for the Faculty Hearing Boards, the Student Conduct Hearings, and the Judicial Hearing Boards at the beginning of each academic year.
+Members of the Sexual Misconduct Hearing Boards are faculty volunteers who agree to be trained in issues of sexual misconduct.
 Ad Hoc Committees may be appointed by the President or Dean of the College (after consultation with the Faculty Council), or by the Faculty Council itself.